samsonblu/COMP630-FINAL-CAPTIVEFLASK/README.md

 Developing a captive portal for Wifipumpkin's captiveflask plugin

 ### Description
 Developing a custom captiveflask plugin to perform an Evil Twin credential capture.
 This project recreates a simplified version of the Canada Revenue Agency (CRA) login portal for educational purposes.
 It's designed to demonstrate the creation of captive portals and should **not** be used for malicious activities.
-This is purely for learning and understanding the techniques involved.
+This project is purely for learning and understanding the techniques involved.

+A wireless adapter is required, the one used in this instanace is the Alfa AWUS1900.

 ### Key Resources
 A few very helpful resources that were used to create this template: